jamesheavey/ELEC5620M-Assignment2/README.md

 A video demonstration of the implemented code can be seen using the link provided: [VIDEO DEMO](https://github.com/leeds-embedded-systems/ELEC5620M-Assignment2-jamesheavey/blob/6b7727a44f356afdfd38136ff60aa7a4e5cc5345/Stop_Watch_Demo.mp4)

+## Stopwatch Functionality
+The digital stopwatch designed during this project exhibits the all the required functionalities specified in the brief, including additional functionality and user interfacing for ease of use.
+Upon starting the stopwatch code, an introduction screen appears, remaining in this state until a button is pressed to start the timer.
+Once started the elapsed time is displayed on both the LCD and the seven segment displays in real time.
+Four buttons are available to the user.

+* **BUTTON 1:** Resets the timer, returning to the, returning to the introduction screen
+* **BUTTON 2:** Pause the timer
+* **BUTTON 3:** Split (displayed on the LCD)
+* **BUTTON 4:** Toggle the seven segment display mode from MM:SS:FF to HH:MM:SS.

+This encompasses all the user requirements for a suitable digital stopwatch.

 ## Function List
 Each of the functions designed for this project are listed allow, along with their inputs/outouts and purpose within the system.